 - Tops must be worn that cover the entire torso, even with arms raised above the head.
 Top must not have a low revealing -neck line or be backless.
 Armhole size on shirts and blouses shall be appropriate and not revealing.
 All boys’ shirts must have sleeves.
 Oversized shirts (hand past hips), tube, tank, halter blouses with small straps, and see-through tops are not permitted.
 Strapless shirts are not allowed and sleeveless shirts must be at least four inches wide or cover the space from the base of the neck to the top of the shoulder (girls only).

 - Garments should be appropriate for school; therefore, too tight or too short garments are not acceptable.
 The length of skirts, dresses, shorts, etc. must allow one to walk, stoop, kneel, and sit with modesty.
-They can be no shorter than two and a half inches above the knee when standing with or without leggings.
+They can be no shorter than four inches above the knee when standing with or without leggings.
+Bicycle spandex, leggings or yoga pants are prohibited unless worn under the appropriate garment of the appropriate length or coverage (top can be no shorter than four inches above the knee when standing).
 Walking shorts are permissible.
 Cut-off, bathing suits, biker shorts, wind shorts, running or skin-tight garments are not permitted.
 All garments must also be worn at the waist.
-Low-rise apparel is not allowed.
+Lowrise apparel is not allowed.
 Overalls must have their straps worn over the shoulder and must be fastened.

 - Oversized shirts (hand past hips) or overly baggy pants or shorts are not allowed.
 This includes trench coats.